 “Patience is a virtue,” says the old adage, but sometimes even the most virtuous gardeners long for a little instant gratification.
 Succulent tomatoes and winter squash are a great reward for a season of waiting, but not all edible plants require a long growing period.
-In the “cool” growing season of early to mid spring and fall, you can have your salad and eat it too—sometimes in as little as 30 days—as long as you choose the right varieties and provide them with a bit of sunny space.
+In the cool growing season of early to mid spring and fall, you can have your salad and eat it too—sometimes in as little as 30 days—as long as you choose the right varieties and provide them with a bit of sunny space.

 Relish the Radish

 Veggie lovers know that the “baby carrots” you buy in bags at the supermarket were actually sculpted from regular-size carrots at a processing plant.
 In-a-hurry gardeners can have the genuine article—real diminutive carrots—in about 55 days from sowing.
 Little carrots are excellent choices for container growing as well.
-Pick a small-size carrot variety, like ‘Caracas Hybrid’, and sow thinly in loose soil to which compost has been added.
+Pick a small-size carrot variety, like ‘Caracas Hybrid’ or ‘Adelaide‘, and sow thinly in loose soil to which compost has been added.
 A product like Fafard® Premium Natural & Organic Compost is perfect for this, providing the carrots with the lightened growing medium they need to produce straight roots.
 When seedlings emerge, thin to one inch apart.
 Water consistently whenever the top of the soil feels dry.
 At the 55-day point, or even a little earlier, pull one of the carrots.
 If it seems big enough, you are ready for harvest.

 Popeye may have eaten his spinach straight from the can, but he knew that the leafy greens are tasty and exceptionally good for you.
 Spinach is also a boon for impatient gardeners.
 Like other fast-growing veggies, it is also perfect for container growing, which should be music to the ears of those afflicted with deer, rabbits or other garden varmints.
 For container success, pick a smaller spinach variety, like ‘Melody’ or ‘Red Kitten’.
 Sow seeds about one inch apart in a planting medium that is pH neutral and enriched with plenty of compost.
 When the seedlings emerge, thin to two to three inches apart.
 The spinach harvest should be ready in about 40 days, depending on the variety.

-Sometimes also known as pak choi, this Asian member of the cabbage family has become increasingly popular for home gardeners, who use the mild-flavored leaves in everything from stir fries to salads.
+Sometimes also known as pak choi, this Asian member of the cabbage family has become increasingly popular for home gardeners, who use the mild-flavored leaves in everything from stir-fries to salads.
 For speedy results and/or container growing, choose dwarf varieties that can be harvested after about 40 days, when they are less than 10 inches tall.
 As with other fast growers, sow seeds about two inches apart, cover with a thin layer of soil and keep uniformly moist.
 Dwarf varieties can be thinned to three inches apart.
 Harvest the entire head, as you would a cabbage.

-Fast-growing vegetables are a great way to hit the ground running in spring, but most have a tendency to “bolt” as weather warms, flowering and sprouting bitter leaves when summer’s heat sets in.
+Fast-growing vegetables are a great way to hit the ground running in spring, but most have a tendency to “bolt” as the weather warms, flowering and sprouting bitter leaves when summer’s heat sets in.
 Save leftover seed for the second cool season in the fall, when you can rejoice in baby greens and radishes all over again.